gazebosim/gz-sim/README.md

 **Math classes and functions for robot applications.**

 Ignition Math is a component in the Ignition framework, a set of libraries designed to rapidly develop robot applications.
-Ths library defines math classes and functions used in other Ignition libraries and programs.
+The library defines math classes and functions used in other Ignition libraries and programs.

   [http://ignitionrobotics.org](http://ignitionrobotics.org)